You are here

 Field of view of each GHOST probe arm, with probe arm holding IFU 1 (ended by the blue line) pointing towards the east, and IFU2 (green line) pointing towards the west without any position angle.
 Each IFU covers an a semicircular area with a minimal overlap, and together allow the IFUs to patrol an area of 7.34 arcmins without any vignetting.

 The positions, and metrology of each individual probe arm is shown below.
-Each standard resolution IFU subtends 0.94 arcsec2 on the sky, with a dedicated sky IFU subtending 0.4 arcsec2.
+Each standard resolution IFU covering 0.94 arcsec2 on the sky, with a dedicated sky IFU covering 0.4 arcsec2.
 The high resolution IFU covers a total aperture of 0.92 arcsec2, with the high resolution sky IFU having an area of 0.34 arcsec2.
 The IFU areas are not circularly uniform, but are best approximated by the hexagonal area displayed.
 The position of the dedicated sky IFUs can be seen in the Gemini OT.
-Each probe arm also has a dedicated atmospheric dispersion corrector (ADC), which are tuned to the conditions at Cerro Pachon.
+Each probe arm also has a dedicated atmospheric dispersion corrector (ADC).
 These provide corrections for airmasses up to 2, allowing significantly better blue throughput at lower airmasses.

-Labelled microlenses of the two probe arms of IFU1 (left), and IFU2 (right), as seen in the instrument focal plane, with the distance translated to the on-sky scale.
+Labelled microlenses of the two probe arms, as seen in the instrument focal plane, with the distance translated to the on-sky scale.
 Science microlenses are given in black, guide microlenses in red, and sky microlenses in blue.
-The labelled microlenses given can be corresponded to the psuedo-slit image, and the echelleogram shown latter in these webpages.
+The labelled microlenses given can be corresponded to the psuedo-slit image, and the echelleogram as shown earlier.
 Guide microlenses are not labelled for clarity.

 The integrated FWHM (full width at half maximum) of each IFU is measured when light is passed from the fibre cable to a slit unit, containing two broadband filters having transmissions between 420-600nm, and 600-760nm.
-This allows measurement on object of the full-width half maximum, which is corrected for zenith distance and wavelength to determine the IQ percentile bin during night time observations.
+This allows measurement on object of the full-width half maximum, which are corrected for zenith distance and wavelength to determine the IQ percentile bin during nigth time obsrevations.
 Given the fixed limited aperture, slit losses become significant at IQ greater than IQ85, and poor seeing spectroscopy is mostly viable only for bright objects.
-The psuedo-slit is essential for obtaining radial information which is scrambled during fiber transmission.
+The psuedos-slit is essential for obtaining radial information which is scrambled during fiber transmission.

-The final spectra preserves the arrangement of the slit, and is demonstrated here with each individual fiber marked.
+The final spectra preserves the arrangment of the slit, and is demonstrated with each individual fiber marked.
 The final spectral format, and the detector properties can be found in the data reduction and components webpages.

 Spectral Range and Resolution

-The full GHOST spectral wavelength coverage is 350-1,030nm, but the useful range is 363-950nm.
-This is limited by not only by the throughput of the detector and also the precision of the wavelength calibration at the bluest wavelengths, but by the range within which the instrument meets the resolution and throughput specifications.
+The full GHOST spectral wavelength coverage is 347-1060nm, but the useful range is 383-1000nm (below which the throughput of the instrument falls below 2%).
 GHOST has only one moving part, the slit mask positioner (essentially switching between standard, and high resolution slits), and rests inside an actively controlled and monitored thermal and pressure enclosure.
 Shown below are spectral orders and the respective central wavelength in echelleogram format in both the red, and blue detectors.

 GHOST echellogram in both the blue (left) and red (detectors), with the order numbers, and certain wavelengths marked, illustrating both the range in wavelength, and the order tilt.

 The spectral resolution is calculated based on lines of an observed ThAr lamp spectrum.
-The average resolution element in SR mode was determined to be 2.8 pixels, with a overall resolving power of R=53000 in blue, but slightly higher in red.
-In the HR mode, 1.8 pixels is the average per resolution element, overall resulting in a minimum resolving power of at least 80,000.
+The average resolution element in SR mode was determined to be 2.8 pixels, with a overall resolving power of R around 56000 in blue, but slightly higher in red.
+In the HR mode, 1.8 pixels is the average per resolution element, overall resulting in a minimum resolving power of at least 76,000.
+A detailed estimate of the spectral resolution order by order may be found in McConnachie et al. (2024).
+Below are shown the spectral resolution as a function of wavelength.

 Binning Options